Oceandatum/Ottomi-Nexus/README_EN.md

 Ottomi Nexus is delivered as a single package.
 Install with one command and go live immediately — no complex environment setup or secondary development required.

-Built-in full-chain capabilities covering data ingestion, intelligent governance, data warehouse modeling, data quality inspection, asset management, BI analytics, and permission approval — enabling enterprises to move from "multi-system patchwork" to **one platform that handles all data challenges**.
+Built-in full-chain capabilities covering data ingestion, intelligent governance, data warehouse modeling, data quality inspection, data sharing, asset management, BI analytics, and permission approval — enabling enterprises to move from "multi-system patchwork" to **one platform that handles all data challenges**.

 ### 1.2 AI-Assisted Automated Governance — Dramatically Lower Labor Costs